 To sum it up, as Malcolm Forbes said: “Thinking well to be wise: planning well, wiser: doing well wisest and best of all”.
 A well organized, planned and implemented agenda will take you closer to your objective while preparing for the GRE in a month’s time.

-If this article has helped you chose your own way of GRE preparation then schedule your GRE exam and figure out the GRE test dates at your local test centers, please share it and help others register for the GRE.
+If this article has helped you choose your own way of GRE preparation then schedule your GRE exam and figure out the GRE test dates at your local test centers, please share it and help others register for the GRE.